 Tempe, AZ 85287-1003

-Once the Graduate College Admissions office receives the application, students are notified of their asurite id and activation code through an acknowledgement sent by the Graduate College Admissions office within 48 hours of receipt of the application.
-If you have submitted an application and have not received this code, please contact the Graduate College office at 480.965.6113.
+Once the Graduate Education office receives the application, students are notified of their ASURITE ID and activation code through an acknowledgement sent by Graduate Education within 48 hours of receipt of the application.
+If you have submitted an application and have not received this code, please contact Graduate Education at 480.965.6113.

-Applicants are then able to track the status of their application materials submitted to the Graduate College Admissions office through their MyASU page.
+Applicants are then able to track the status of their application materials submitted to Graduate Education through their MyASU page.
 Through this website, applicants will be notified of missing documents (transcripts, application fee, etc) and provided with up-to-date information on the routing of the application.
 View more information on tracking your application status.